Yihwan/faquity/README.md

 When navigating to an individual asset page, users can conduct basic research and make trades.

 * Asset price history is charted on 1D, 1M, 3M, 1Y, 2Y, and 5Y timeframes.
-* Basic data on corporate structure, financials, and trade activity is available through a "Show More" button in the Asset About component.
+* Basic data on corporate structure, financials, and trade activity is available through a "Show More" button in the `AssetAbout` component.
-* Both buys and sells are filled through the Trade Sidebar component.
+* Both buys and sells are filled through the `TradeSidebar` component.
+* The `AssetDetail` component's primary colors are set by the global state's `ui.signal` slice, which is in turn determined by the price movement (`bullish` or `bearish`) in the currently displayed `AssetChart`.

 ![cool-name-dashboard](app/assets/images/cool-name_dashboard-hd.gif)